Constraints on dark energy and modified gravity from the BOSS Full-Shape and DESI BAO data: Parameterization

 The evolution of perturbations is fully determined by the time-dependent parameters $ f(t)$ and $m_i(t)$ in the action~\eqref{eq:action} or, equivalently, by the dimensionless parameters $\alpha_i(t)$.
 The time evolution of these parameters depends on the specific model.
 In covariant models, these parameters can be linked to the functions in the Lagrangian, with their time evolution dictated by the scalar field evolution.
 Here, we adopt a phenomenological approach, fixing the time evolution of the $\alpha_i$ in a convenient way, with the expectation that the approach presented here can be easily extended to other parameterizations.

 Given our focus on analyzing genuine modifications of gravity, we consistently include the braiding parameter $\alpha_{\rm B}$ in our posterior distributions.
 Additionally, since the available data cannot robustly constrain more than two dark energy parameters simultaneously, we consider combining $\alpha_{\rm B}$ in pairs with either $w$ or $\alpha_{\rm M}$.
-We only consider a constant $w$ and parameterize the time-dependence of $\alpha_{\rm B}$ and $\alpha_{\rm M}$ as a function of the scale factor $a$, as
+We only consider a constant $w$ and parameterize the time-dependence of $\alpha_{\rm B}$ and $\alpha_{\rm M}$ as a function of the scale factor $a$, as \footnote{In general, $\alpha_{\rm B}$ and $\alpha_{\rm M}$ are expected to have different time dependencies.
+While our analysis could in principle account for different exponents for $\alpha_{\rm B}$ and $\alpha_{\rm M}$, here we have chosen to use a common exponent $p$ for both parameters to simplify the analysis given the available data.}